lejara/Floater/README.md

 6. Your done :)

-IMPORTANT NOTE
+## IMPORTANT NOTE
-- ONLY  COMMIT ONLY SOURCE FILE CHANGES!
-DO NOT SUBMMIT A COMMIT THAT HAS ANY OF YOUR PROJECT DATA!
+- Only commit source files changes.
+Thx :3